 Eligibility is based upon the graduate's income and debt level, not the type of employment.
-Examples of employment areas from which we expect to draw participants include, but are not limited to, (1) local, state, and federal government, (2) private not-for-profit public interest law practice, (3) low wage private law practice, (4) non-legal not-for-profit organizations serving the public interest, and (5) academic jobs.
+Examples of employment areas from which we expect to draw participants include, but are not limited to, (1) local, state, and federal government, (2) private not-for-profit public interest law practice, (3) low wage private law practice, (4) non-legal, not-for-profit organizations serving the public interest, (5) academic jobs, and (6) self-employed alumni.
 The political or ideological orientation of the graduate, employer or work is not a factor in determining eligibility.
-Self-employed alumni may be eligible for COAP on a case-by-case basis.
+Self-employed alumni are eligible for COAP as long as they are compensated for their services.
 Please contact the Financial Aid Office for more information.

-Judicial clerkships are treated separately as outlined below.
+Judicial clerkships are treated separately as outlined in the Judicial Clerkships section, page 6.